DimitriPalmer22/Relapse-Code-Documentation/_temp/Pre-VS Playtesting Notes 2 12-01.md

 - Both vendors need to be interactable and have their corresponding vendor information

 ## 4th Floor
-- The lesion enemy that's currently in this level needs to be replaced by the new prefab.
+- The lesions enemy that's currently in this level needs to be replaced by the new prefab.
 (It has melee in its name, so u can just search that up to find it)
-- The fat enemies need to be replaced by the new
+- The fat enemies need to be replaced by the new lesions enemy
 - There's a wardrobe blocking the little hallway between the gun room and the phone room.

 ## 5th Floor
 - A lot of those lore pickups Brian on his level has that are just squares need to be disabled.
 	- We won't have enough lore items before VS to have this many.
+For VS, we are planning to have 1 pickup.
+We can add them back later though.
-	- Also, there's a prefab called MinorMemory, which you should be using for these pickups
+	- Also, there's a prefab called "MinorMemory", which you should be using for these pickups.
+All you would need to do for these is create / edit a scriptable object & drag it in.
 - The door in Brian's level where the keycard USED TO BE needs a collider.
 The player can walk through it and fall out of the map.
 - We need elevator buttons